getchip/PocketCHIP-Docs/source/includes/_using-pocketchip.md

 Never login directly as root, since it is extremely ease to delete critical files in the system.
 Instead, use the system administration command sudo, which provides a bit of protection from accidentally breaking your system.

-For more information on using sudo, see the C.H.I.P. docs: [http://docs.getchip.com/#terminal-for-beginners-glossary](http://docs.getchip.com/#terminal-for-beginners-glossary)
+For more information on using sudo, see the C.H.I.P. docs [here](http://docs.getchip.com/#terminal-for-beginners-glossary).

 |Username 	| Password |
 | ------------- | -------- |